Characterizations of Pseudolinear and Semi-strictly Quasilinear Functions: Introduction

 \section{Introduction}

 The concepts of pseudolinearity and semistrict quasilinearity provide in a very natural way generalizations of the linearity.
-These classes of functions include many useful functions.
+These classes include many useful functions.
 Among them are, for instance, the linear fractional functions.
-Several interesting properties of these functions appeared in \cite{kor67,che84,rap91,kom93}.
+Several interesting properties of these of pseudolinear functions appeared in \cite{che84,kom93,kor67,rap91}.
+More generalized convex functions have been studied for example in the books \cite{cam09,gio04,man69,mar75,mis15}.
+Quasilinear functions have been studied in \cite{mar75} under the name quasimonotone functions.

-In the paper by Ivanov \cite{jogo-3} were obtained some new characterizations of pseudoconvex functions and semistrictly ones.
-Here we apply the obtained conditions for pseudoconvexity to derive three complete characterizations of pseudolinear functions in terms of the Clarke's generalized directional derivative (Theorems \ref{pl-th1}, \ref{pl-th2}, \ref{pl-th4}).
-Theorem \ref{pl-th1} is a generalization to non-differentiable functions of a theorem due to Chew and Choo \cite{che84}.
-In Theorem \ref{pl-th3}, we obtain necessary conditions for pseudolinearity, but they are not sufficient for pseudolinearity.
-It is interesting which is the largest class of functions such that these conditions hold.
+In this paper, we obtain more characterizations of pseudolinear functions.
+In Theorem \ref{pl-th3}, we obtain necessary conditions for pseudolinearity, but they are not sufficient.
+The respective necessary and sufficient conditions are obtained in Theorem 4.
+Theorem \ref{pl-th1} is well known and we prove it for reader's convenience.
+Really it is a generalization to non-differentiable functions of a theorem due to Chew and Choo \cite{che84}.
+It is interesting which is the largest class of functions such that the conditions of Theorem 3 hold.
 We prove that they become necessary and sufficient when the function is semistrictly quasilinear, which implies that the mentioned class is the exact one.
 Every pseudolinear function, which is subdifferentiable with respect to the Clarke-Rockafellar subdifferential, is semistrictly quasilinear.
-We find the conditions that a semistrictly quasilinear function have to satisfy to become pseudolinear.
+We also find the conditions such that a semistrictly quasilinear function have to satisfy to become pseudolinear.